-- Pull Request has to pass the CI tests.

-- One 'Approved' code review should be given.

-- No explicit disapproval should be present.
+- Pull Request has to pass the CI tests. - One 'Approved' code review should be given. - · No explicit disapproval should be present.

 Pull Requests failing in CI will not be merged, and reviews won't be given to them until all the problems are sorted out.
-If you want help to debug the issues with the CI, please reach the developers and/or the community using the available communication channels.
+In case of a weird failure, or false-negative (eg. due to too many commits in a single PR), please reach the developers by @name/email/irc or other means.